13 unmissable World Heritage Sites in the Netherlands to visit

 The island was one of the epicentres of the slave trade, so you should also stop by the Kura Hulanda Museum, which talks about the history of the slave trade on Willemstad.

-You’ll also be able to walk around the sandy beaches, colourful streets full of street art, and can book tours to get to know about the community’s culture and history.
+You can also walk around the sandy beaches and colourful streets full of street art and book tours to learn about the community’s culture and history.

 4. The Dutch windmills at Kinderdijk